flokoe/bash-hackers-wiki/docs/commands/builtin/printf.md

-With appropriate metacharacter escaping the bash printf can be called from inside awk (as from perl and other languages that support shell callout) as long as you don\'t care about program efficiency or readability.
+With appropriate metacharacter escaping the bash printf can be called from inside awk (as from perl and other languages that support shell callout) as long as you don't care about program efficiency or readability.

     echo "Foo" | awk '{ system( "printf \"%s\\n \" \"" $1 "\""  ) }'